mxgiuliani00/hbv/README.md

 Herman, J.D., P.M.
 Reed, and T. Wagener (2013), Time-varying sensitivity analysis clarifies the effects of watershed model formulation on model behavior, Water Resour.
 Res., 49, doi:10.1002/wrcr.20124.
 ([Link to Paper](http://onlinelibrary.wiley.com/doi/10.1002/wrcr.20124/abstract))

-Copyright (C) 2010-2014 Matteo Giuliani, Jon Herman, and others.
+Copyright (C) 2010-2015 Matteo Giuliani, Josh Kollat, Jon Herman, and others.

 HBV is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by